asyml/forte/docs/data_pack.md

 For `AudioAnnotation` type, range means the begin index and end index of sound sample under `AudioAnnotation` type in the `audio` payload of the `DataPack`.

-For example, if User wants to get primitive data of `AudioAnnotation` from a `DataPack` instance `pack`.
+For example, if User wants to get data of `AudioAnnotation` from a `DataPack` instance `pack`.
 User can call the function like the code blow.
 It returns a generator that User can iterate over.
 `AudioAnnotation` is passed into the method as parameter `context_type`.
 ```python
 pack.get_data(AudioAnnotation)
 ```

-For example, if User wants to get primitive data of `AudioUtterance` from a `DataPack` instance `pack` and specific data fields such as `speaker` for `AudioUtterance` entry.
+For example, if User wants to get data of `AudioUtterance` from a `DataPack` instance `pack` and specific data fields such as `speaker` for `AudioUtterance` entry.
 User can call the function like the code blow.

 ```python
 pack.get_data(AudioAnnotation,